-This 'Information Document on Air Operator Certification for Applicants and Holders of AOC', usually known as 'AOC Pamphlet for Operator', provides information and guidance for the prospective applicants for AOC as well as those of the holders of AOC to set up as well as conduct commercial air transport operations in Bangladesh with optimum proficiency and safety.
-The manual has been prepared pursuant to Civil Aviation Rule 1984, related Air Navigation Orders, ICAO Annexes and relevant Document such as the 'Manual of Air Operator Certification, Administration, and Surveillance' (ICAO Doc 8335-AN/879).
+This volume of the document on Air Operator Certification for Applicants and Holders of AOC, to be usually known as, 'Air Operator Guidance' (AOG 6-1), provides 'Operational and Airworthiness' information and guidance pursuant to ICAO Annex 6 of the Convention, for the prospective applicants for AOC as well as those of the holders of AOC to set up as well as conduct commercial air transport operations in Bangladesh with optimum proficiency and safety.
+The Guidance has been prepared pursuant to Civil Aviation Rule 1984, related Air Navigation Orders, ICAO Annexes and relevant Documents such as the 'Manual of Air Operator Certification, Administration and Surveillance' (ICAO Doc 8335-AN/879).

-The manual has been developed primarily to facilitate the prospective applicants for AOC to be systematically familiar with the Regulatory, Operational, Airworthiness, Financial and other associated requirements of Civil Aviation Authority of Bangladesh to conduct commercial operations in Bangladesh.
-The Handbook provides detailed guidance concerning the establishment and maintenance of safe, regular and efficient air transport operations in accordance with the provisions of the Convention on International Civil Aviation, its associated Annexes as adopted/adapted in the various Parts of CAR '84 of Bangladesh.
-Special guidance has been taken from ICAO Doc 8335-AN/879 for the construction of this manual.
+The guidance has been developed primarily to facilitate the prospective applicants for AOC to be systematically familiar with the Regulatory Operational and Airworthiness requirements of Civil Aviation Authority of Bangladesh to conduct commercial operations in Bangladesh.
+The document provides detailed guidance concerning the establishment and maintenance of safe, regular and efficient air transport operations.

-In accordance with Annex 6 and 8 together with the associated Parts of CAR '84, there is a need for CAAB to exercise a positive and continuing measure of control over any operator of Bangladesh that offers, or intending to offer, commercial air transport services.
-The method by which CAAB exercises the necessary control of its operators is through the issuance of AOCs.
-To facilitate an applicant for AOC in having the requisite preparation done to obtain an AOC and conduct air transport operations safely, the organization, administration and procedures required for establishing within a commercial air operator have been outlined in the Handbook with indications and guidelines as to how the safety oversight system of Civil Aviation Authority functions.
+In accordance with Annex 6 together with the associated Parts of CAR '84, there is a need for CAAB to exercise a positive and continuing measure of control over any operator of Bangladesh that offers, or intending to offer, commercial air transport services.
+The method by which CAAB exercises to set up the necessary control of its operators is through the issuance of AOCs.
+To facilitate an applicant for AOC in having the requisite preparation done to obtain an AOC and conduct air transport operations safely, the organization, administration and procedures required for establishing within a commercial air operator have been outlined in this document with indications and guidelines as to how the safety oversight system of Civil Aviation Authority functions.

-Since the manual concentrates on the technical and safety requirements to be met by an operator before the issuance of AOC as well as during the conduct of the operations authorized by the certificate, the undersigned expects that all concerned executives and personnel from the operators' end will go through this document to have clear understanding on the procedure for application for AOC so as to meet the technical and safety requirements of CAA Bangladesh to the best satisfaction of the undersigned.
+Since the guidance concentrates on the technical and safety requirements to be met by an operator before the issuance of AOC as well as during the conduct of the operations authorized by the certificate, the undersigned expects that all concerned executives and personnel from the operators will go through this document to have clear understanding on the procedure for application for AOC so as to meet the technical and safety requirements of CAA Bangladesh to the best satisfaction of the Authority.